 Beating the Street Pros

 I really liked his writing style.
-It was easy to read, no fluff, and very to the point.
-He's pretty funny.
+It was easy to read, with no fluff, and very to the point.
+He’s pretty funny.
 He tells it like it is.
-He explains how he invests and even shared some funny stories and experiences (like how he went for a hair cut at Supercuts).
+He explains how he invests and even shared some funny stories and experiences (like how he went for a haircut at Supercuts).

-He explains how his children and how children can invest in the market, by investing in what they know.
-He says to never invest it anything that you can't draw with a crayon.
-He says you should be able to explain the business to a 10 year old.
+He explains how his children and their children can invest in the market, by investing in what they know.
+He says to never invest in anything that you can’t draw with a crayon.
+He says you should be able to explain the business to a 10-year-old.

-I also liked how he talked about companies that grew from obscurity to being the biggest companies in the business and dominating the market share (for example, Lowe's, Volvo, Ford, Pier 1 Imports, The Body Shop).
-I liked how he talks about timing- for example, Chrysler was a beat up stock but they were introducing the Chrysler Minivan (as a kid, all I remember are the road trips we did in the trusty blue Chrysler minivan) which changed the market because everyone had one!
+I also liked how he talked about companies that grew from obscurity to being the biggest companies in the business and dominating the market share (for example, Lowe’s, Volvo, Ford, Pier 1 Imports, and The Body Shop).
+I liked how he talks about timing- for example, Chrysler was a beat-up stock but they were introducing the Chrysler Minivan (as a kid, all I remember are the road trips we did in the trusty blue Chrysler minivan) which changed the market because everyone had one

 Beating the Street Cons

 Perhaps because I’m more of a blue-chipper and indexer investor and I stray away from (well now, anyway because I used to always want to hear the next hot stock tip) obscure names, I found that some of the stocks he recommended such as Supercuts or Pier 1 Imports, and even Fannie Mae (one that he made a lot of money for his fund) made me feel a little uncomfortable.
 For example, Tye Federal National Mortgage Association, or Fannie Mae, after the 2008 fiasco, was $80+ and now it is a little over $1.50.
 He encourages investment in smaller companies (which makes sense if you’re looking for a ten-bagger) and that this is the way to make money in the stock market.